 5.2.1 Running the support CD

 To begin using the support CD, simply insert the CD into your CD-ROM drive.
-The CD automatically displays the Drivers menu if Autorun is enabled in your computer.
+The CD automatically displays the welcome screen and the installation menus if Autorun is enabled in your computer.